Disney's Contemporary Resort Review - Theme Park View [Incredibles Room]

 Chef Mickey’s, located on the fourth floor next to Outer Rim Lounge and Contempo Cafe, is the famed character meal spot at Contemporary.
 Frankly, we’ve eaten there multiple times and know several reviewers agree with us that you’re basically just paying for the “Big Five” characters (Mickey, Minnie, Pluto, Donald, and Goofy) here.

 A lot of people complain that the experience is overpriced, and some people even go so far as to mock people who pay for breakfast here (uncool, bro).
-Personally, we think it’s a great way to get some breakfast and get your character greetings out of the way so the little ones don’t have to wait an hour at a park to meet Mickey.
-That said, there are better character dining options at Disney World.
+Personally, we’re a little more neutral.
+It’s an efficient way to get some breakfast and get your character greetings out of the way so the little ones don’t have to wait an hour at a park to meet Mickey.
+At our last visit, I also felt like the character greetings were really rushed.
+The bulk happened in quick succession, which sort of left Zoe wanting a bit more.

 Chef Mickey’s serves breakfast, brunch, and dinner.
 Reservations highly recommended.